ProjectBubblez/documentation/docs/api/API.md

 }
 ```

-`NOTE: UUID will not be null on the main site, we're just showing examples from canary`
+`NOTE: If an account is private it will throw the an error`

 `POST` /user/get
 `token` - api token from settings